 The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant.
 Until the Company has established a trading history for its common stock that approximates the expected term of the options, estimated volatility is based on the average historical volatilities of comparable public companies in a similar industry.
 The expected dividend yield is based on the current yield at the grant date; the Company has never declared or paid dividends and has no plans to do so for the foreseeable future.
 As permitted by Staff Accounting Bulletin No. 107, due to the Company's limited trading history and option activity, management utilizes the simplified method to estimate the expected term of options at the date of grant.
-The exercise price is determined based on the fair value of the Company's common stock at the date of grant.
-The Company accounts for forfeitures as they occur.

-The Company recognizes the fair value of stock-based compensation in general and administrative expenses and in research and development expenses in the Company's statements of operations, depending on the type of services provided by the recipient of the equity award.
+The Company recognizes the fair value of stock-based compensation in general and administrative expenses and in research and development expenses in the Company's consolidated statements of operations and comprehensive loss, depending on the type of services provided by the recipient of the equity award.